Mental Toughness – 10 Rules for When You Feel Lost

 When your vision is established, it needs to be in congruence with the set of values that define you as a person.
 It needs to be like a crazy dance, where the two areas are like perfect partners working together in order to achieve a balanced result.

 Your values define, to a large extent, the stability and strength of your inner world, and that is very crucial when it comes to mental toughness.

 Heightened-awareness comes from a place of deep understanding of your world and the way this world is perceived by others around you.

-If I would attempt to present it graphically, Heightened-awareness would be the sweet spot inside the triad of:
+If I would attempt to present it graphically, heightened-awareness would be the sweet spot inside the triad of:

-- Other’s perception of your identity
+- Understanding your identity

 4. Don’t just give.
 Give-Give-Give